 Today we have reviewed tooth brushing instructions.
 It is advised to pay more attention to the marginal area where the appliance meets gums on the cheek side and the tongue side.
 Improper brushing can leave heavy plaque buildup which can result in gum problems, especially Gingivitis.
 If you notice the gums bleeding, especially during brushing, it may be a sign of gingivitis and can be eliminated within 2 to 4 days with adequate plaque removal when brushing.

 If the appliance becomes loose or if there is pain or extreme breath odor, call the office immediately.
 If the patient thinks that the appliance feels loose, even though not visibly, the patient should be seen.

 During the time of activation of the appliance, it is very important for the patient to keep visiting the office every two-three weeks.
 If in any case, the patient misses the appointment, expanding should be discontinued till the next visit.
-In such case, please call Harmony Dental Arts promptly to reschedule the appointment.
+In such a case, please call Harmony Dental Arts promptly to reschedule the appointment.

 If you have any questions regarding the management of this appliance, or any other aspect of treatment, please call the office immediately.